Work with us

 What can I expect from my professional career at the CNI?

-The CNI is a dynamic organization that offers its members the opportunity to develop professionally in various fields of knowledge.
-Change and adaptation to new realities mean that continued training is one of our priorities.
-On the other hand, the possibility of working in an international environment is also open to CNI staff.
+The CNI is a dynamic organization that offers its members the opportunity to grow professionally in various fields of knowledge, as well to have a stable and lasting career.
+Embracing changes and adapting to new realities mean that continuous training is one of our priorities.
+Besides, the possibility of working in an international environment is also open to CNI personnel.

-If I go through the selection process, will I become a civil servant?
+If I complete the selection process, will I become a civil servant?

-The CNI is a public institution of the State that has autonomy in the management of its personnel.
-The members of the CNI are subject to a specific Personnel Statute that does not consider them civil servants, but statutory personnel of the CNI.
+The CNI is a public institution of the State that has autonomy when it comes to managing its personnel.
+CNI members are subject to a specific Personnel Statute that does not consider them civil servants, but statutory personnel of the CNI.

-The CNI obtains information from human sources (HUMINT), technical sources (SIGINT), images and geographical information (GEOINT) and open sources (OSINT).
-The legislation also gives it the capacity to use its own collection procedures which, in some cases, are subject to a priori judicial control.
-Another essential source of information is the cooperation with law enforcement agencies and with other Intelligence Services.
+The CNI collects information from human sources (HUMINT), technical sources (SIGINT), images and geographical information (GEOINT) and open sources (OSINT).
+The CNI can also use its own collection procedures that, in some cases, are subject to prior judicial control.
+Another essential source of information is the cooperation with law enforcement agencies of the State and other Intelligence Services.

 To whom does the CNI provide information?

 The CNI is an institution at the service of the State.
-The main recipient of the information produced by the CNI is the president of the Government and the national Government.
+Consequently, the President of the Government and the State Government are the main recipients of that Intelligence.
 However, depending on its content, each Intelligence report is sent to different Government authorities.
-The CNI also occasionally provides information to the Congress, the Senate, regional authorities, and political parties.
-The CNI also sends its reports to counterpart Intelligence Services, within the framework of the collaboration agreements in force and with the aim of fighting global threats.
+Occasionally, the CNI also forwards information to the Congress, the Senate, regional authorities and political parties.
+The CNI also delivers its reports to counterpart Intelligence Services, within the framework of the collaboration agreements in force and with the aim of countering global threats.

 How is the CNI different from other entities that produce assessment?

-The work of an Intelligence service differs from that carried out by the media and study centres both in the type of information it handles and in the degree of immediacy of the reports produced.
+The work of an Intelligence Service differs from that carried out by the media and study centres in both the type of information handled and the degree of immediacy of the reports produced.

-The information used by the Intelligence services is not public and it is obtained by special procedures which gives it great added value.
+The information used by Intelligence Services is not public and is obtained by special procedures, which provides great added value.

-The Government expects the Service to provide it with the necessary intelligence to prevent and avert any risk or threat affecting Spain's independence and integrity, national interests and the stability of the rule of law and its institutions.
+The Government expects the Service to provide the necessary Intelligence to prevent and avoid any risk or threat affecting Spain’s independence and integrity, national interests and the stability of the rule of law and its institutions.

 To what extent does the CNI contribute to national security?

-The State Intelligence and Information Services, in accordance with the scope of their competences, permanently support the National Security System, providing elements of judgement, information, assessment, studies and proposals necessary to prevent and detect risks and threats and to contribute to their neutralisation.
+National Intelligence and Information Services, in accordance with their areas of responsibility, permanently support the National Security System by providing insights, information, analysis, studies and proposals needed to prevent and detect risks and threats and contributing to their neutralisation.

 What is the CNI’s relationship with society like?

-In recent years, the CNI has substantially modified its relationship with society, which is, in fact, the final recipient of its effort, since we are an instrument to guarantee its safety and well-being.
-The CNI activity, which as a legal requirement must remain secret, offers a service to society.
+In recent years, the CNI has substantially modified its relationship with society, which is, in fact, the final recipient of its effort, since it is an instrument to guarantee its safety and well-being.
+The CNI activity, which must remain secret by law, provides a service to society.

 Who is the CNI accountable to?

-From an organizational perspective, the Centro Nacional de Inteligencia is under the Ministry of Defence, but its structure, economic-budgetary system and personnel are developed in a system of functional autonomy under the figure of a public body with its own legal personality and full capacity to act.
-The CNI's objectives are defined by the Government and approved annually by the Council of Ministers, and are set out in the Intelligence Directive.
-The CNI will act under the principles of efficiency, specialisation and coordination, in accordance with the Intelligence objectives defined by the Government.
+From an organisational standpoint, the Centro Nacional de Inteligencia is under the Ministry of Defence, but its structure, economic-budgetary system and personnel belong to a functionally autonomous system under the figure of a public entity, with its own legal personality and full capacity to act.
+The CNI’s missions are defined by the Government, approved annually by the Council of Ministers and set out in the Intelligence Directive.
+The CNI will act under the principles of efficiency, specialisation and coordination, in accordance with the Intelligence missions defined by the Government.

-Is it possible to know about the activities of the CNI in detail?
+Is it possible to know specific details about the activities of the CNI?